atulgoswami21/CRC-Installer-PS/README.md

 Will check for previous installation of Windows and then copy over the old Users folder to the Desktop.

+# Update 1.11.2

+Added sleep after moving previous "Users" folder.

+# Update 1.11.1

-# Fixed previous "Users" folder not being renamed.
+Fixed previous "Users" folder not being renamed.

 # Update 1.11.0